-Applicants must first complete a primary

-application through the centralized online application service, American Association of Colleges of Osteopathic Medicine Application Services ("AACOMAS"), available to all accredited osteopathic medical schools.
+Applicants must first complete a primary application through the centralized online application service, American Association of Colleges of Osteopathic Medicine Application Services ("AACOMAS"), available to all accredited osteopathic medical schools.
 AACOMAS allows prospective students to complete one (1) application that is verified and subsequently distributed to all osteopathic colleges the applicant has designated.
 Applicants for admission to the COM are required to submit an application with all of their enclosures through AACOMAS at https://aacomas.liaisoncas.com/.
-Applicants who need to complete paper applications as an accommodation due to disability should contact the COM's admissions office for more information.

 Applicants are required to submit all coursework transcripts, MCAT scores, final transcripts verifying all completed coursework, letters of recommendation, personal statement, and an application fee through AACOMAS.